tylerhorvat/poker_hand/README.md

 # pokerhand
-A first CSC 335 project to model a PokerHand
+A project to model a PokerHand in Java